mikiashanti/crowdfunding_back_end/README.md

         Press the "Send" button.

-        The HTTP response should be "201 Created", with the follwing JSON:
+        The HTTP response should be "201 Created", with the following JSON:

         {
           "id": 1,